 a.
 Condescension toward the survivor;

 b.
-Misinterpretation of the survivor’s psychological
+Misinterpretation of the survivor’s psychological distress;

-his or her desire for financial gain, attention, or unwarranted sympathy; or
+c.
+Implication that the survivor’s symptoms reflect his or her desire for financial gain, attention, or unwarranted sympathy; or

 d.
 Punishment of the victim rather than the offender.

 ♦ Technique: Primary Effects of Secondary Wounding

-To help Ronaldo and Sheryl cope with the effects of their secondary wounding, I asked them to complete an exercise in their journals that I call "Primary
+To help Ronaldo and Sheryl cope with the effects of their secondary wounding, I asked them to complete an exercise in their journals that I call "Primary Effects of Secondary Wounding."

-to answer the following questions concerning the various situations in which they encountered secondary wounding:
+I asked both of them to answer the following questions concerning the various situations in which they encountered secondary wounding: